CONCERTS : WORKSHOPS : TALKS :

 _CONCERT

 Hardi Kurda’s works defy the boundaries of music and sound through his evocative interplay of suggestive, unconventional sounds, unexpected silences, and textured noise.
-He includes interactive approaches to his works, such as the ECG monitor, Sounding Carpet and the interactive radio antenna, where he explores noises that may have been considered illegal, abandoned, unheard, invisible, broken, distorted, untold, forgotten, or simply noises from nowhere, without a place or destination.
+He includes interactive approaches to his works and explores noises that may have been considered illegal, abandoned, unheard, invisible, broken, distorted, untold, forgotten, or simply noises from nowhere, without a place or destination.
 Through using radio frequencies as sound material, Hardi bridges the physical and metaphysical to create Urgent Listening, based on his listening experience when he illegally moved to Europe.

 For Göteborg Art Sounds Festival Hardi will perform “Your Resonance” - a work developed from his mother’s health check diary.
-Hardi is connected to an ECG system that translates his bodily activity into deep sub-bass sound, modulated by his breathing.
 Audience members are invited to take a heart rate test on arrival; their data is used in real time to shape and control the sound system alongside the performer’s ECG signals.

 23. 09